TomorrowsCities/tomorrowscities/tomorrowcities/content/articles/metrics.md

 * the individual's workplace, school, or associated hospital is damaged
 * the individual can not reach to workplace, school, or associated hospital via transportation network
 * the individual's workplace, school, or associated hospital has no electricity

+## Average Impact Metrics in Monte-Carlo Simulations
+When the hazard scenario is run with different random realizations such as landslide calculations, then the impact metrics are calculated by taking average of all simulations.